ZM009/COSC386/README.md

-# Salisbury University SU Greek Life Database Interface -- COSC386 Course Project by Zach Moore, William Jenkins, Will Townsend, Andrew Depace, and Brad Bogaczyk
+# Salisbury University SU Pantheon -- COSC386 Course Project by Zach Moore, William Jenkins, Will Townsend, Andrew Depace, and Brad Bogaczyk
-Repository for COSC 386 course project
+SU pantheon is a Greek Life Database that will contain information of the various organizations involved in Greek Life at Salisbury University.